kycdao/kycdao-ios-sdk/Sources/KycDao.docc/Onboarding.md

 ## 3. Gathering personal information

-Check wether this step was already completed by the user by reading the value of ``VerificationSession/requiredInformationProvided``.
+Check whether this step was already completed by the user by reading the value of ``VerificationSession/requiredInformationProvided``.

-If the user did not have all the required information, you should gather it and submit, but first of all, you have to accept the disclaimer, if it is not accepted yet
+If not, then the required informations have to be provided by the user and submited.
+This step will fail if the disclaimer is not yet accepted.

 ```swift
 if !verificationSession.requiredInformationProvided {